vibhor9011/EXPENSE_TRACKER/README.md

 It is designed using basic Python concepts like lists, dictionaries, loops, and functions.

 # Features
-- Add an expense (amount, category, note)
+Add an expense (amount, category, note)
-- View all saved expenses
+View all saved expenses
-- Check total amount spent
+Check total amount spent
-- Easy menu-based interface
+Easy menu-based interface

 # Technologies / Tools Used
-- Python 3
+Python 3.11
-- Any code editor (VS Code, PyCharm, etc.)
-- No external libraries required
+Jupyter Notebook

 # Steps to Install & Run the Project
 1. Make sure Python is installed on your system.